dblock/code.dblock.org/_posts/2012/2012-03-19-avoiding-production-disasters-and-the-value-of-patience-in-software-development.markdown

 Instead, transform any manual task into a feature.
 In the Ruby world we write Rake tasks.

 The cost of transforming a task into a feature is about half a day of work.
-But it’s still less than one production disaster for every 100 such instances.
+But it's still less than one production disaster for every 100 such instances.

 #### Automated Tasks Become Business Logic with Tests